|

 ever gonna bleed?

-and are the memories that come swelling up
+and are the memories that come swelling

 torturing your lonely mind